-Skillet Pork Chop Dinner is an easy and quick weeknight meal made in one skillet with apples, veggies, thyme and a light gravy.
+Skillet Pork Chop Dinner is an easy and quick weeknight meal made in one skillet with apples, veggies, thyme and a light sauce.
 Simple, yummy comfort food.

 I use thinner bone-in rib chops that are 1/2-3/4 inch thick and portion about 1 1/2 chops per person.
 Thicker chops can be used but you will have to cook them a bit longer to 145F on an instant read thermometer.

-The gravy is simple and light, consisting of broth, apple cider, a pinch of sugar (or maple syrup) and some thyme.
+The sauce is simple and light, consisting of broth, apple cider, a pinch of sugar (or maple syrup) and some thyme.
 I thicken it slightly with some cornstarch.
-You can skip the gravy altogether but I think it adds flavour and it’s great (actually essential in my book) if you are serving the chops with rice or potatoes.
+You can skip the sauce altogether but I think it adds flavor and it’s great (actually essential in my book) if you are serving the chops with rice or potatoes.

 Tailor To Your Taste